srcolinas/homework/README.md

 # homework
-This library lets you easily set up programing homeworks
+This library lets you easily set up programing homeworks.

-A homework is defined as two files, one with some lines changed according to the language defined by the library (see the docs) and anotherone with the solution.
-The solution file is encrypted so that the student's do not have it.

-The rules are simple instructions that you add as comments to your code.
-All commands are structured as follows `## homework:[cmd]:[flag]`.
-Here is an
-example:
+Let's say you are teaching about neural networks and you wnat your students to implement gradient descent on their own.
+You could write the solution code in a file called `./source/gradient_descent.py` as follows:

 ```python
 ## homework:replace:on